mabail6/chicago-crime-data-project/README.md

 Using steps provided by professor Jelveh, this project is a complete data science project from beginning to end.
 The datasets provided are sourced from the Chicago Police Department directly from their website (https://home.chicagopolice.org/).

+We were prompted with providing deliverables to help choose between two programs aimed at reducing crime in the Chicago area.
+The first steps after loading the data was to do exploratory data analysis - looking at recidivism within the Chicago area, as well as rearrests among different demographics.

 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)